microsoft/vscode-jupyter/README.md

 ### Run by Line

 To start a lightweight debugging session and run code cells line by line in Python notebooks, press `F10` while selecting a cell or click the Run by Line button on the cell toolbar.
+It also supports remote kernels.

 Once you start a Run by Line session the Variable Explorer will appear and variable values will update as you iterate through your code.